thomasclarke1969/documentation/transition/android/transition-guide.md

 #LayerKit v0.9.0 Transition Guide

-LayerKit v0.9.0 will be released soon on Android.
+The Layer SDK v0.9.0 will be released soon on Android.